 As with all dogs, hereditary disorders also occur in the Kooikerhondje.
 If one of the known hereditary disorders occurs in previous generations, it is therefore recommended to use as little inbreeding as possible when choosing breeding pairs.

 A coagulation abnormality that causes bleeding (wounds, heat cycle) to last longer and to be life threatening.

 In the Kooikerhondje, type 3 of this bleeding disorder is found (total absence of vWFactor).
 Often, gastrointestinal bleeding and urogenital bleeding occur.

 Because DNA analysis is available since 1990, we nowadays hardly see affected animals within the VHNK population.

-The VHNK offers funding for members and non-members for VWD testing at Utrecht University (obligatory for all breeding animals).
+The VHNK offers a support arrangement for members for VWD DNA testing at Utrecht University, provided it concerns a breeding animal.